meetoseh/backend/docs/db/client_screens.md

     from the input parameter.
 Used as a hint to the admin area that this is going to be used for the pop trigger on the screen.

+  For object instances (those where `{"type": "object"}`), where `"oneOf"` is included, we support and require an `x-enum-discriminator` extension property.
+This is a string which will match a required, non-nullable, string property in each `oneOf` object, which will have `enum` set to a single unique string.
+For example, if the `x-enum-discriminator` is `type` (a common choice), then the oneof options will all have `type` set to specific, unique string.

 - `flags (integer not null)`: a bitfield for configuring this screen.
 The flags are, from least significant to most significant bit: